dovletov/dovletov.github.io/_posts/2019-03-03-my-favourite-movies.md

 28. [Life Is Beautiful](https://www.imdb.com/title/tt0118799/) -- Love.
 Family.
 Imagination
 29. [V for Vendetta](https://www.imdb.com/title/tt0434409/)
 30. [The Perks of Being a Wallflower](https://www.imdb.com/title/tt1659337/) -- We accept the love we think we deserve.
+31. [Apocalypto](https://www.imdb.com/title/tt0472043/) -- "Everything has a beginning and an end, and all civilizations have operated like that" (c) Mel Gibson